 In this blog, we’ll take a brief look at some of the most used ways to use test automation while developing your mobile app.
-Certain things in the development process can be automated for developers to contribute in the testing effort: for example, using cloud-based smoke and sanity check capabilities running on real devices.
+Certain things in the development process can be automated for developers to contribute to the testing effort: for example, using cloud-based smoke and sanity check capabilities running on real devices.

 Different Ways to Automate Testing – and Share Testing Effort Across Teams

 First of all, there are several ways to automate the testing effort and there isn’t the right-or-wrong approach with these.
-Some of the methods/doing fit better in different types of organizations and skill sets they have.
+Some of the methods/doing fit better in different types of organizations and skillsets they have.
 Automating tests for your mobile application is the best way to increase the effectiveness, efficiency and coverage of your software testing.
-However, even in case of test automation, many organizations decide to hand-write their tests.
+However, even in the case of test automation, many organizations decide to hand-write their tests.